zhihengGet/lexical-svelte/README.md

+# TODO

+- collab
+- poll
+- speech to text
+- text to speed
+- comments?

 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite.